Reunion Island Travel Tips

 Quick Finds

-How to Prepare for a Trip to Reunion Island
+Preparing for Your Trip to Reunion Island

-Lonely Planet Mauritius, Reunion & Seychelles
+Lonely Planet Mauritius, Reunion & Seychelles 11

 • I recommend purchasing your own copy of the Lonely Planet Guide to Mauritius, Reunion and Seychelles.
 In the months prior to the trip, it helped me research the various points of interest and get aligned on an itinerary that was right for me.
 In addition, it makes even more sense if pairing Reunion with either Seychelles or Mauritius.